souvikotaku/joindollars-mailer-app/README.md

 Its a full stack mailer app i made for my friend to send invites to people for his slack group.
 I used firebase for the backend to receive the details filled in the form and emailJs to send mails to the person filling the form.
 Check out the app here https://joindollars-mailerapp.netlify.app/

+# Steps to use this app

+1) Fill up the form and click on submit.
+2) You will receive an invite to join the mysterious slack group called The Dollars.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).